andriantomanga/EndrikaGallery/README.md

 After adding your artwork, commit your changes and open a pull request to the main repository.
 We’ll review and merge your contribution.

+### 5. An important rule:
+Everything must be drawn programmatically, so no drawImage, for example.

 # 🛠️ License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details. 📝